Call for manuscripts – extended to May 25, 2018

 Submissions will go through initial review by the guest editorial team to determine appropriateness for the special issue.
 If warranted, manuscripts will then go through a double-blind peer review process.
 Manuscripts must follow American Psychological Association (APA) and Community Development style and formatting guidelines, and they can be no longer than 30 double-spaced pages (inclusive of tables, figures, endnotes, and references).

-Submissions are due through the ScholarOne system (https://mc.manuscriptcentral.com/rcod) by March 5, 2018.
-For more information, please contact Dr. Anne M. Cafer (firstname.lastname@example.org).
+Submissions are due through the ScholarOne system (https://mc.manuscriptcentral.com/rcod) by May 25, 2018.
+Since this is an extended deadline, authors invited to revise and resubmit after peer-review will have thirty days to turn in their revised manuscripts.
+For more information, please contact Dr. Anne M. Cafer (email@example.com).